25 Common Business Acronyms (Updated 2026)

 Software for managing a company's interactions with current and potential customers.
 Well-known CRMs include Salesforce, HubSpot, and Pipedrive—and all three of these CRMs can be integrated with Plecto.

 B2B refers to transactions between two businesses, such as a manufacturer and a wholesaler.
-SaaS products such as Plecto are commonly classed as B2B products as they help optimize business operations and workflow and aren’t intended for popular, individual use.
+SaaS products such as Plecto are commonly classed as B2B products as they help optimize business operations and workflows, and aren’t intended for personal use.

 B2C refers to transactions between a business and consumers.
 The number of B2C enterprises is basically endless—they range from online booking and food delivery companies, to travel booking and e-commerce firms.